pypy/pypy.org/posts/2024/08/toy-knownbits.md

 This is super cool!
-It's really a proof about the actual implementation, because we call the implementation methods directly, and due to the operator overloading that Z3 does we can be sure that we are actually checking a statement that corresponds to the Python code.
+It's really a proof about the actual implementation, because we call the implementation methods directly, and due to the operator overloading that Z3 does we can be sure that we are actually checking a formula that corresponds to the Python code.
 This eliminates one source of errors in formal methods.

 Doing the proof manually on the Python REPL is kind of annoying though, and we also would like to make sure that the proofs are re-done when we change the code.
-What we would really like to do is writing the proofs as a unit-test that we can run in CI.
+What we would really like to do is writing the proofs as a unit-test that we can run while developing and in CI.
 Doing this is possible, and the unit tests that really perform proofs look pleasingly similar to the Hypothesis-based ones.

 First we need to set up a bit of infrastructure: